 Share your details to stay informed about Mind Readers book club news and events.

-September 22 at 6 p.m. — The Wisconsin Alzheimer's Disease Research Center invites you to join the Mind Readers book club and host Dr. Lindsay Clark for a discussion via Zoom with Dr. Michelle Braun, author of High-Octane Brain: 5 Science-Based Steps to Sharpen Your Memory and Reduce Your Risk of Alzheimer's.
-Registration is free and everyone is welcome to attend.
+September 22 at 6 p.m. — Join the Mind Readers book club and host Lindsay Clark, PhD, for a discussion via Zoom with Michelle Braun, PhD, author of High-Octane Brain: 5 Science-Based Steps to Sharpen Your Memory and Reduce Your Risk of Alzheimer's.
+Hear about common misconceptions around aging, three possible brain health trajectories and how to maximize your brain health.
+Participation is free and everyone is welcome to attend.
 REGISTER

 Please bookmark this page and check back often for updates and Mind Readers events that you can participate in.
 We will also share book club news in our monthly Headlines e-newsletter and the Wisconsin ADRC Facebook page.